 Imagine waking up not knowing whether you will be able to cross the road, go to work, or look after the kids today.
 Every case of MS is unique, and the symptoms, severity and progress of the disease are different for everyone.
 MS can affect the brain, spinal cord and optic nerves, and can cause problems with vision, balance, muscle control, and other basic body functions.

 The associated costs of staging such a large public event are covered by the payment of entry fees.
-This means we rely on fantastic individuals like you to get involved and help raise much-needed funds for the 3,700 Queenslanders living with multiple sclerosis (MS).
+This means we rely on fantastic individuals like you to get involved and help raise much-needed funds for the over 5,500 Queenslanders living with multiple sclerosis (MS).

 MS is one of the most common diseases of the central nervous system.
 It may affect the brain, spinal cord and optic nerve and impacts more young people in Australia than any other chronic neurological disease.
 The term multiple sclerosis means ‘many scars’ and depending on where those scars (lesions) develop, they result in various symptoms.

-Click here to meet some inspirational people who received the devastating news of an MS diagnosis, how MS Queensland support them and hear what motivates them to live each day with positivity.
+Click here to meet Kim, Tim and Tanya, each of whom received the devastating news of an MS diagnosis, how MS Queensland supported them and hear what motivates them to live each day with positivity.